spiceai/samples/cdc-debezium/README.md

 You will also need `psql` or another Database client (i.e. DBeaver) to connect to the Postgres database.

+`curl` is required to register the Debezium Postgres connector.

 ## How to run

 Clone this samples repo locally and navigate to the `cdc-debezium` directory: